fakedrtom/oncogemini/README.md

 ```
 oncogemini set_somatic --normAF 0.05 --normDP 20 --tumAF 0.2 database.db
 ```
 It is important to note that *set_somatic* is **NOT** a somatic variant caller.
-However, in the absence of a proper somatic variant caller, the *set_somatic* tool enables users to define criteria that is acceptable to them as being consistent with their expectations for a somatic variant.
+However, in the absence of proper somatic variant calls, the *set_somatic* tool enables users to define criteria that is acceptable to them as being consistent with their expectations for a somatic variant.

 Citation